markg-codurance/SillyWorkshop/guidance.md

  #### Sanity check you work

+When done the Runner should output a value of £53 for the balance.

- When you think you are done you should be able to run the app:
+You should be able to run the app if it is truly done:

  `dotnet run --project BankDesk`

-BEFORE you run this though, the Runner should output a value of £53 for the balance.

  #### Manual Experimentation
- The controller actions should be obvious, but using these in sequence should give a balance of £77: http://localhost:5000/bank/deposit/358cc7ca-31ea-4ff7-abc6-c1acd1138d6f/200 http://localhost:5000/bank/withdraw/358cc7ca-31ea-4ff7-abc6-c1acd1138d6f/123 http://localhost:5000/bank/358cc7ca-31ea-4ff7-abc6-c1acd1138d6f
+ The controller actions should be obvious, but using these in sequence should give a balance of £77:

+ http://localhost:5000/bank/deposit/358cc7ca-31ea-4ff7-abc6-c1acd1138d6f/200

+ http://localhost:5000/bank/withdraw/358cc7ca-31ea-4ff7-abc6-c1acd1138d6f/123

+ http://localhost:5000/bank/358cc7ca-31ea-4ff7-abc6-c1acd1138d6f